Practise Pilates from the comfort of your own home by joining one of my live online classes via Zoom.

 - are not pregnant;

-The Tuesday morning class is slightly less physically demanding with the emphasis more on beginner, improver and intermediate level exercises.
+The Tuesday morning class has the emphasis more on beginner, improver and intermediate level exercises.
 In this session I provide more adaptations and alternative exercises to ensure participants of all abilities can practise Pilates safely and at their own level.
 It is open to everyone to attend.